Scroll to content

 CHURCH PARTNERSHIPS

 The school has a very close relationship to our parish church, Church of the Good Shepherd, https://www.goodshepherdfourmarks.org.uk/ .
 The school vicar Revd.
-Howard Wright, Youth and children's worker, Lorna and Family Worker Jane Hughes work in partnership with the school by holding collective worship, supporting the RE curriculum and running after school clubs.
+Howard Wright, Youth and children's worker, Virginia, and Family Worker Jane Hughes work in partnership with the school by holding collective worship, supporting the RE curriculum and running after school clubs.

 The whole school visit the church for collective worships termly, as well as the church hosting special events in the school calendar.